Car Recall Compensation

 Recall Challenges

 Drivers of rental vehicles in Chicago could face considerable risk from recalled cars.
-Neither Illinois nor federal law requires car rental companies to remove vehicles from their fleet after a recall, so the dangers of being injured in a rental car are very real.
-Though federal legislation has been introduced that would prevent car rental companies from keeping recalled cars on the road altogether, or requiring them to issue a statement informing renters why they were keeping a car in their fleet, at this point, it has not been passed.
+Although federal law requires car rental companies with more than 35 vehicles in their fleet to repair recalled vehicles before renting them out, rental car companies with smaller fleets are not regulated.
+Though federal legislation has been introduced that would prevent car rental companies with as few as five vehicles in their fleet from keeping recalled cars on the road, at this point, it has not been passed.
 Efforts have also been made to weaken protections for car renters.

 Discovering Recalls

-Drivers who believe that their car or a rental could be subject to a recall can check by entering the vin number on the NHTSA website.
-Determining the exact cause of a car accident can be particularly tricky.
-Recalled car parts are linked to:
+Drivers who believe that their car or a rental could be subject to a recall can check by entering the VIN number on the NHTSA website.
+Even when recalls are identified, determining the exact cause of a car accident can be particularly tricky.
+Recalled car parts may be linked to:

 • Rollover accidents